NextGeoss/ckanext-nextgeossharvest/README.md

 4. Add a config as described above.
 5. Select a frequency from the frequencey options.
 If you want to use a cron job (recommended) to run the harvester, select `Manual`.

-#### Known issues
-The GOME-2 harvester, like the CMEMS harvester, does not have a way to automatically recover from outages.
-If the data hub server or the source server suffers an outage while the harvester is scheduled to run, it will skip whatever products might have been harvested at that time.
-The assumption is that running the harvester three times a day will be sufficient to prevent any outages from affecting the harvesting, but a better solution would be improving the design of the harvester.

 ## <a name="harvesting-proba-v"></a>Harvesting PROBA-V products
 The PROBA-V harvester harvests products from the following collections: